 Immigrant Rights Clinic

-- Defended children facing deportation who were referred to immigration authorities by the Orange County Probation Department
+- Defending children referred to federal immigration authorities by Orange County

-- Helped coordinate legal clinics undertaken by the Warehouse Workers Resource Center and the Orange County Dream Team
+- Organizing legal clinics with the Warehouse Workers Resource Center and the Orange County DREAM Team

 - Policy report on juvenile referrals to ICE: Second Chances for All: Why Orange County Probation Should Stop Choosing Deportation Over Rehabilitation for Immigrant Youth (PDF)

 - White paper on Secure Communities: MISPLACED PRIORITIES: The Failure of Secure Communities in Los Angeles County (PDF)